I could say that I first played Dungeons & Dragons back in 2018, at my previous job.

 At this point, I had the books but I missed a group to play with.
 None of my closest friends were into D&D and my shyness made it difficult for me to ask others at work.

-After a year or so of passively consuming the game, I decided to write to the gamers e-mail listing from work, which people used to organise board game sessions.
+After a year or so of passively engaging with the game, I decided to write to the gamers e-mail listing at work, which people used to organise board game sessions.
 Some people replied interested in playing and, luckily, someone offered himself as a DM.
 We only played a few times, though, since we were a few months shy of the release of our project.
-Work was too taxing for any of us to have enough time and energy to play.
+Work was too taxing for any of us to have enough free time and energy to play.

 A few months later, I moved to France and changed work.
 There, I twice proposed to play some good old Donjons et Dragons.
 This time, however, no one was really into being the DM.

 My resistance to fulfilling that role was mainly due to my (practical) inexperience with the rules; I didn't want others to have a bad time and stop playing because of me.
-And so, a year passed.
-Through 2019, I didn't play and my interest in the game took at step into the background.
+And so, 2019 passed, we didn't play and my interest in the game faded into the background.

 In 2020, due to the quarantine, we wanted to find some way to connect despite working remotely.
 This time I accepted the challenge and decided to don the mantle of DM.